Per IRS Publication 17 Your Federal Income Tax (For Individuals), page 23:

-If your spouse died in 2017, you can use married filing jointly as your filing status for 2017 if you otherwise qualify to use that status.
+If your spouse died in 2018, you can use married filing jointly as your filing status for 2018 if you otherwise qualify to use that status.
 The year of death is the last year for which you can file jointly with your deceased spouse.
-See Married Filing Jointly, earlier.
+See Married Filing Jointly, earlier in the instructions.

 This filing status entitles you to use joint return tax rates and the highest standard deduction amount (if you don't itemize deductions).
 It doesn't entitle you to file a joint return.

 Eligibility rules.
 You are eligible to file your 2018 return as a qualifying widow(er) if you meet all of the following tests.

 - You were entitled to file a joint return with your spouse for the year your spouse died.
 It doesn't matter whether you actually filed a joint return.